-How are nuclear professional behaviours established and nurtured within the organisation?
+How are nuclear professional behaviors established and nurtured within the organization?

-The perception of professionalism by others is largely a function of the behaviours - words and actions - consistently demonstrated by employees that are witnessed by others.
-The existence of true professionalism is when these same behaviours are consistently demonstrated regardless of the presence of a witness.
-Becoming a nuclear professional is difficult; the behavioural demands on the employee are significant.
-The leadership team plays the essential role in behavioural development.
-Steps to effective fundamental behavioural development include:
+The perception of a nuclear organization's professionalism is a function of the behaviors - words and actions - consistently demonstrated by its employees as witnessed by others.
+The existence of true professionalism is when these same behaviors are consistently demonstrated regardless of the presence of a witness.
+Becoming a nuclear professional is difficult; the behavioral demands on the employee are significant.
+The leadership team plays the essential role in behavioral development.
+Steps to effective fundamental behavioral development include:

-• Developing a robust set of accurate, fair and consistent behavioural expectations for all employees of every function.
+- Developing a robust set of accurate, fair, and consistent behavioral expectations for all employees of every function.
 This should be done consistent with industry standards and best practices.
-Defined behaviours must be specific and observable (See the example of proper nuclear professional behaviours specified for the training classroom below.).

-- Communicating expectations clearly both initially and regularly thereafter.
-This communication should include describing the basis for every expectation. - The consistent demonstration of these same expectations and standards by leadership team personnel (i.e. modelling desired behaviours). - Practicing the desired behaviours in dynamic training and exercise scenarios. - Leadership and mentor observation of employee behaviours in the field. - The regular assessment of behaviours and feedback to employees. - A fair and consistent accountability model to include the recognition of proper employee behaviours and a willingness to constructively address and correct improper employee behaviours, up to and including termination for significant and/or repeated failures to conform to desired expectations.
+Defined behaviors must be specific and observable (See the example of proper nuclear professional behaviors specified for the training classroom below.). - Communicating expectations clearly both initially and regularly thereafter.
+This communication should include describing the basis for every expectation. - The consistent demonstration of these same expectations and standards by leadership team personnel (i.e., modeling desired behaviors). - Practicing the desired behaviors in dynamic training and exercise scenarios. - Leadership and mentor observation of employee behaviors in the field. - The regular assessment of behaviors and feedback to employees. - A fair and consistent accountability model to include the recognition of proper employee behaviors and a willingness to constructively address and correct improper employee behaviors, up to and including termination for significant and/or repeated failures to conform to desired expectations.